sallywang147/attackDB/hundredattack/README.md

 [The fix](https://www.radixdlt.com/post/rekt-retweet-11-re-entrancy-why-the-11m-agave-and-hundred-finance-hacks-could-never-happen-on-radix)

-According to the link: The exploit boils down to three issues:
+According to the link, the exploit boils down to three issues:

 1. The Agave contract did not follow the “checks-effects-interactions” pattern, as the borrowed funds were released prior to the debt balance being updated.